 \subsection{Large deviations}

-We review some basic results from the theory of large deviations, including the Fenchel-Legendre transform and Cram\'er's theorem.
+We review some basic results from the theory of large deviations, including the Fenchel--Legendre transform and \hyperref[thmpcramer]{Cram\'er's theorem}.
 Let $\mu$ be a probability measure on $\R$.
 The logarithmic moment generating function, also known as the cumulant generating function, of $\mu$ is defined by